 The easiest way to find out which energy meter you have in your new home is to give your energy supplier a call to check.
 Alternatively, if you have a recent energy bill to hand, you can check that.

 If you haven’t moved in yet, then get in contact with your landlord or estate agent and they should be able to advise you on your meter type.

 Can I switch from a prepayment meter to a standard one?

-Yes you can, but unfortunately we are unable to sort this out for you.
+Yes you can, but unfortunately we are unable to arrange this for you.
 You will need to get in contact with your current energy supplier and ask them to change your meter.
-To do this you may need to show proof that your account is debt free, and may also be required to pass a credit check to show you can keep up with energy payments.
+To do this you may need to show proof that your account is debt-free, and may also be required to pass a credit check to show you can keep up with energy payments.